Skip to main content

 Use this dashboard to:

 • Gain information about active and dropped connections.
-This helps you identify the connection rejected by Nginx Server.
+This helps you identify the connection rejected by the Nginx Server.

 Nginx-Ingress-Connections-and-Requests-Metrics